 10 Things I Learnt About: Public Speaking

 I am currently concentrating on my art practice and trying to further a research career by undertaking a Human Geography based PhD at Durham University.
 My past career has involved heading cultural programmes and networks, strategic development projects and lecturing.
 Presenting ideas is an integral part of all these roles.
 The audiences I have presented to have varied in size from 2 people in a meeting, to 10 people in a training workshop, to 80 students in a lecture, to 200 people in an auditorium.
 The audiences have ranged from students to cultural, education, public sector and business communities.
-I have presented on a range of topics including: art in education, design as a business tool, design theory, art theory, strategic thinking processes, 3D printing techniques, fashion trends...
+I have presented on a range of topics including: art in education, design as a business tool, brand development, design theory, art theory, strategic thinking processes, 3D printing techniques, fashion trends...
 I have done this a lot.
 The tips I will share below can apply to most presenting situations.

 So here goes...

 No matter the situation, present the idea or information in the same way that you would if you were having a conversation with one other person and sharing it with them.
 You should be you.
 If you are being your authentic self, then it is easier for you to recover from making a mistake or forgetting something.